apla/me.apla.cordova.app-preferences/README.md

 1. Native execution on Windows 8 using `IsolatedStorageSettings.ApplicationSettings`
 1. (untested) fallback using `localStorage`

-Notes:
+Notes
 ---
-1. iOS, Android and Windows Phone basic values (`string`, `number`, `boolean`) stored using typed fields.
+1. iOS, Android and Windows Phone basic values (`string`, `number`, `boolean`) are stored using typed fields.
-1. Complex values, such as arrays and objects, always stored using JSON notation.
+1. Complex values, such as arrays and objects, are always stored using JSON notation.
-1. Dictionaries supported on iOS and Windows 8, so on another platforms when using dict key will be written like `<dict>.<key>`
+1. Dictionaries are supported on iOS and Windows 8 only, so on other platforms instead of using the real dictionary a composite key will be written like `<dict>.<key>`

-Tests:
+Tests
 ---
-Tests available in `src/test.js`.
-After installing plugin, you can add test code from this file and then launch `testPlugin()` function.
+Tests are available in `src/test.js`.
+After installing plugin you can add test code from this file and then launch `testPlugin()` function.

-iOS, Android and Windows Phone 8 test pass ok at this moment.
+iOS, Android and Windows Phone 8 tests pass ok at the moment.

-Credits:
+Preferences interface generator
+---
+You can find preliminary version of `Settings.bundle` generator in `bin/build-app-settings.js`.
+Only toggle switch is supported for now.

+Credits
 ---

 Originally ported from: